JuuHuu/blog/content/posts/20241205_powershell_tab/index.md

 ---

-WIndows terminal seems have a big update.
+Windows terminal seems have a big update.
 We could split the Windows terminal tab instead of open multiply tabs.
 This feature combined with wsl would have a lot of benefits.

 ## Split the tab